 Under high engine speeds, high loads and operating temperatures, even though hydrodynamic lubrication is present, extreme pressure (EP) oil additives are sometimes used by certain oil manufacturers to reduce friction further and control wear.
 EP oil additives are also used extensively in gear lubes.
 The chemicals used as EP oil additives include either sulfur, phosphorus, chlorine, molybdenum disulphide or a blend of these additives depending on the specific application.

-Not all motor oil manufacturers use EP oil additives as they can also have a detrimental effect on other engine operating parameters and can be highly corrosive to certain metallurgical bearing compositions and can also be incompatible with alkaline detergent
+Not all motor oil manufacturers use EP oil additives as they can also have a detrimental effect on other engine operating parameters and can be highly corrosive to certain metallurgical bearing compositions and can also be incompatible with alkaline detergent oil additives.

 As we can see from the article above, the better quality motor oils already have all the required oil additives to provide good service life.

-Basic Lubrication Principles
+Return to Basic Lubrication Principles

 Still looking for something?
 Search for it here…